polyfy/polylith/readme.md

     Workspace created.
 ```

-This is the first and so far only commit of this repository.
+This is the first and only commit of this repository so far.
 This is also the first `stable point in time` of this workspace which the tool uses when it calculates what changes have
 been made (up till now).
 Notice that the first letters of the hash correspond to `stable since: c91fdad`
 and this is because it refers to this SHA-1 hash in git.